Pompeiro/TFT-DSS/README.md

 Run TFTDSS.py in your IDE(for me working in Spyder and in Pycharm).
 You need to use tft virtual env.

 # 14.04.2021 I'm back
-Thanks to @detergent I'm back to business.
+Thanks to @Detergent13 I'm back to business.

 # Web scraping with DataMining.py